e-picas/dotfiles/README.md

     [$HOME]
     |
-    | .dotfile      -> as symlinks to path/to/clone/home/.dotfile
+    | .dotfile      -> as a symlink to path/to/clone/home/.dotfile
     | .dotfile      -> as a hard copy of path/to/clone/home/.dotfile.model
     |
-    | bin/modules/  -> as a symlink to path/to/clone/modules/
-    | bin/cmd       -> as a symlink to $HOME/modules/...
+    | bin/cmd       -> as a symlink to path/to/clone/bin/cmd
     |
     | notes/        -> as a symlink to path/to/clone/notes/
     |